Get The Black Friday & Cyber Monday Deal

 I don’t need to keep beating a dead horse, but your privacy is not the priority for Google.
 Targeted ads, even in Gmail, cross-site tracking across the internet, and the unknown use of your data in training AI models is just the tip of the Google/Privacy iceberg.

-Adding generative artificial intelligence to this mixture doesn't paint a better picture.
+Adding generative artificial intelligence to this mixture doesn’t paint a better picture, if anything it continues to infringe on your privacy.